eltuck/Resources/README.md

 # Resources

 Consider this a public bookmark bar.
-These are resources I've found useful that others may, too.
+These are resources I've found useful or think might be one day.
 Not comprehensive, links may not work, in no particular order.

 # Git
 * Beginner Tutorial: http://try.github.io/